termly/apidocs/endpoints/get_websites-banners.md

 [
   {
     "account_id": "<string>",
+    "ids": [
-    "website_id": "<string>"
+      "<string>"
+    ]
   }
 ]
 ```

-At least 1 object with the field account_id and website_id is required.
-Once the query is constructed, pass the URL encoded value in the query string parameter `query`.
+At least 1 object with an `account_id` must be provided.
+If you would like to retrieve all of the banners for the account omit the `ids` parameter.  if `ids` is sent it must have 1 or more items.
+Once constructed the object must be URL encoded and be the value for the `query` parameter.

 ## Paging